elifkus/tutorial/README.md

-# Django Girls Tutorial
+# Django Blog Tutorial

-This is the source code repository for the Django Girls Tutorial.
-Django Girls Tutorial is used on [tutorial.djangogirls.org](http://tutorial.djangogirls.org) so if you want to read it, please go there.
+This is the source code repository for the Django Blog Tutorial.
+Django Blog Tutorial is a shorter version of the Django Girls Tutorial.
+We removed the virtual environment and deployment parts.
+This tutorial can be read on [django-tutorial.kadinyazilimci.com](http://django-tutorial.kadinyazilimci.com), so if you want to read it, please go there.
 If you want to contribute please do go further with this file.
+The longer version of the  tutorial is on [tutorial.djangogirls.org](http://tutorial.djangogirls.org), so if you want to read it, please go there.
+If you want to contribute to that tutorial, please go to [github.com/djangogirls/tutorial](https://github.com/djangogirls/tutorial).

 # How to contribute

-The Django Girls Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The Django Blog Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Everyone is free to add, edit and correct the tutorial.

+This tutorial is a shortened version the Django Girls Tutorial.

 # Editing basics

-The source code of the tutorial is [hosted on Github](https://github.com/DjangoGirls/tutorial).
+The source code of the tutorial is [hosted on Github](https://github.com/KadinYazilimci/django-blog-tutorial).
 The Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

 The tutorial uses the [GitBook](https://www.gitbook.com/) service for publishing its documentation.
 [See more information about how Gitbook works](https://help.gitbook.com/).

 The tutorial is written in [Markdown mark up language](https://help.github.com/articles/markdown-basics).

-You can find any discussions about the contents of the tutorial on the [Github issue tracker](https://github.com/DjangoGirls/tutorial/issues).
+You can find any discussions about the contents of the tutorial on the [Github issue tracker](https://github.com/KadinYazilimci/django-blog-tutorial/issues).

-[Crowdin](https://crowdin.com/project/django-girls-tutorial) platform is used to manage translations.
-If you want to join an existing translation team or launch a new translation, send an email to the [translation managers](mailto:translations@djangogirls.org) or contact [support team](mailto:hello@djangogirls.org).
+[Crowdin](https://crowdin.com/project/django-girls-manuals) platform is used to manage translations.
+If you want to join an existing translation team or launch a new translation, send an email to the [us](mailto:bize-yazin@kadinyazilimci.com).
 If you want to propose some small changes or fix typos in existing translations, please create a Pull Request.

 # Getting started and prerequisites